+18.1 Regulated procurements

+18.1.1 The Regulations 83 & 84 provides a statutory framework for the retention of contract documentation and a requirement to develop a contemporaneous report detailing the decisions taken during all procurement processes above the thresholds.

+18.2 Unregulated procurements

-- 18.1 The Public Contracts Regulations 2006 (regulations 32(14) & 32(15)) imposes specific record-keeping duties on the Council. - 18.2 Where the total value is less than £20,000, it is a requirement that the following documents must be kept: - invitations to guote and Quotations received - a written record of: - any exemptions which apply and reasons for them - the reason, if the lowest price is not accepted - all communications with the successful Candidate. - 18.3 Where the total value is £20,000 or greater, the Officer must record the following information - - the subject matter and value of the contract, framework agreement or dynamic purchasing system - details of the successful candidate(s) and the reason why it/they were awarded the contract, framework agreement or admitted to the dynamic purchasing system. - details of the rejected candidate(s), and the reason(s) for rejection. - the method for obtaining tenders (see CSO 11.1) - any Contracting Decision and the reasons for it - any exemption under CSO 3 together with the reasons for it - the Award Criteria - tender documents sent to and received from Candidates - pre-tender market research - clarification (and where appropriate post-tender negotiation) (to include minutes of meetings) - the contract documents - post-contract evaluation and monitoring - written records of communications with Candidates and with the successful Candidate(s). - 18.4 Written records required by this CSO must be kept for six years (12 years if the contract is under seal) after the final settlement of the contract. - 18.5 Documents which relate to unsuccessful Candidates should be kept for a minimum period of 12 months, provided there is no dispute about the award (these may be microfilmed or electronically scanned or stored by some other suitable method). - Where a tendering exercise is regulated by the provisions of the Public Contracts Regulations 2006 (as amended), Candidates must be simultaneously notified (in writing) and as soon as possible after any decision has been made in connection with their exclusion from the process or the outcome of the award decision is known.
-The process is set out in Regulations 29A, 32 and 32A of the Regulations and must be strictly adhered to.
-The process shall be communicated in writing only and at no time will any officer of the Council be engaged in a verbal debrief with the unsuccessful candidates. - 18.7 Where a tendering exercise is not regulated by the Public Contracts Regulations 2006 (as amended) and where a Candidate requests in writing the reasons for a
+- 18.2.1 Where the total value is less than £25,000, it is a requirement that the following documents must be kept: - invitations to quote and Quotations received - a written record of: - any exemptions which apply and reasons for them - the reason, if the lowest price is not accepted - all communications with the successful Candidate. - 18.2.2 Where the total value is £25,000 or greater but below the statutory thresholds in Part 2 of the Regulation, the Officer is encouraged to record, where applicable, the following information - - pre-tender market research (if any) - the subject-matter and value of the contract, framework agreement or dynamic purchasing system; - where applicable, the results of the qualitative selection and reduction of numbers - the names of the selected candidates or tenderers and the reasons for their selection;

+- the names of the rejected candidates or tenderers and the reasons for their rejection; - the name of the successful tenderer and the reasons why its tender was selected and, where known- - the share (if any) of the contract or framework agreement which the successful tenderer intends to subcontract to third parties, and - the names of the main contractor's subcontractors (if any); - where applicable, the reasons why the contracting authority has decided not to award a contract or framework agreement or to establish a dynamic purchasing system; - where applicable, the reasons why means of communication other than electronic means have been used for the submission of tenders; - where applicable, conflicts of interests detected and subsequent measures taken. - clarification (and where appropriate post-tender negotiation) (to include minutes of meetings) - the contract documents - post-contract evaluation and monitoring - written records of communications with Candidates and with the successful Candidate(s).

+18.3 Record retention - both Regulated and Unregulated procurements

+- 18.3.1 Written records required by this CSO must be kept for six years (12 years if the contract is under seal) after the final settlement of the contract. - 18.3.2 Documents which relate to unsuccessful Candidates should be kept for a minimum period of 12 months, provided there is no dispute about the award (these may be microfilmed or electronically scanned or stored by some other suitable method).

+18.4 Debriefing of candidates - Regulated procurements

+- 18.4.1 Where a tendering exercise is regulated by the provisions of the Regulations Candidates must be simultaneously notified (in writing) and as soon as possible after any decision has been made in connection with their exclusion from the process or the outcome of the award decision is known.
+The process is set out in Regulation 55 and must be strictly adhered to. - 18.4.2 The process shall be communicated in writing only and at no time will any officer of the Council be engaged in a verbal debrief with the unsuccessful candidates.

+18.5 Debriefing of candidates - Unregulated procurements

-Contracting Decision, the Officer must give the reasons in writing within 15 working days of the request
+18.5.1 Where a tendering exercise is not regulated by the Regulations and where a Candidate requests in writing the reasons for a Contracting Decision, the Officer must give the reasons in writing within 15 working days of the request